Business Recycling - Public Works

 - Mixed waste may be sent to a Material Recovery Facility (MRF) for diversion of recyclables.

 Burbank Businesses with a small amount of recycling may be able to drop off at the Burbank Recycle Center.
-For those with Household Hazardous Waste and other items probitited from trash or recycling should make arrangements with a specialized collection service.
+Those with Household Hazardous Waste and other items probitited from trash or recycling should make arrangements with a specialized collection service.

 Construction and Demolition (C&D) waste represents a significant part of the solid waste stream, with current estimates at 20-30 percent of the total tonnage.
 Much of this material can be reused or recycled, conserving natural resources and saving valuable landfill space.